-The Flying V2 was introduced in mid-1979, taking pride of place on the cover of the June '79 price list, and then appearing in the 1980 Gibson catalogue; the first Flying V in a price list since 1968, and the first in a catalogue since its inception in 1958.
-By the time of the April 1981 list it was gone; though it was shown on the cover of the '81 Gibson specials pre-owners folder.
-Many of these models were effectively deleted already; this loose-leaf 'catalogue' could perhaps be seen as a last push to move on older stock.
+The Flying V2 was introduced in mid-1979, taking pride of place on the cover of the June '79 price list, and then appearing in the 1980 Gibson catalog; the first Flying V in a price list since 1968, and the first in a catalog since its inception in 1958.

 Shipping figures are not available for the 1980s, but in 1979 just 157 V2s were shipped.
 Admittedly this is just half a years sales, and such a high-end instrument is not expected to sell in particularly huge numbers, but almost 800 regular Vs were shipped in this year, without any publicity whatsoever, not even being mentioned in the price-lists.